 In Australia, images of women’s genitals that appear in magazines like Cosmo and Cleo (even in sealed sections and M rated pornography) need to comply with the Guidelines for Classification of Publications.
-In practice, the Classification Board requires that the labia minora and clitoris are airbrushed out of photographs.
-Apparently they are just too rude for us to see.
-Pictures of penises are allowed to stay - no airbrushing required.
+In practice, the Classification Board requires that the labia minora and clitoris are airbrushed out of photographs - apparently they are just too rude for us to see!
+However, pictures of penises are allowed to stay - no airbrushing required.
 Even people who have worked in magazine publishing, like Mia Freedman, have talked about how ridiculous this is.

 If this annoys you as well, tell the Classification what you think of it.^ top